Bharath-pg/React-Hooks/README.md

 - Change directory:```cd React-Hooks```
 - ``` npm i ``` to install the dependencies
 - ``` npm start ``` to run the application on your localhost.
+## Note
+- master branch contains optmised code which is scalable just by adding new items and price without creating new JSX for all the items

 References: https://www.youtube.com/watch?v=XrVhyHfdCmI